amadeus4dev/developer-guides/docs/examples/prototypes.md

 ![Building-a-Hotel-Booking-App-in-NodeJS-and-React](../images/Building-a-Hotel-Booking-App-in-NodeJS-and-React.jpg)

 ### Flight-booking-frontend and backend
 This prototype consists of 2 code sets ([Github to Backend](https://github.com/amadeus4dev-examples/flight-booking-backend){:target="\_blank"} and [Github to Frontend](https://github.com/amadeus4dev-examples/flight-booking-backend){:target="\_blank"}).
-It demonstrates a complete flight booking application using Node.js in the backend and Angular for the front end.
+It demonstrates a complete flight booking application using Node in the backend and Angular for the front end.

 * [Build a flight booking app with Angular and Node.js - Part 1](https://developers.amadeus.com/blog/flight-booking-app-angular-1){:target="\_blank"}
 * [Build a flight booking app with Angular and Node.js - Part 2](https://developers.amadeus.com/blog/flight-booking-app-angular-2){:target="\_blank"}